 - Can you only move one document at a time, or can you move batches of information?

 Compare citation management software

 This chart from Wikipedia compares some of the different citation management software available:

 You can use this chart to compare and contrast different features to see which options you may want to explore further.

-Note: The Walden University Library does not specifically recommend or endorse one citation management software program.
+- The Walden University Library does not specifically endorse or recommend any particular citation management software.

-Note: The Library is unable to offer technical support for citation management program technical issues.
-We offer basic information on some different software to help you get started.
-You will need to contact the software provider for technical support.
+- The Library is unable to offer technical support for citation management software.
+Please contact the software company directly for help with technical issues.

 The citation management webinar covers what citation management software is, what it can do for you, and demonstrates how to use it.
 The webinar looks at how to choose citation management software that will meet your needs.